Belinda Peregrín: Career

-2000–02: Telenovelas and Latin breakthrough
+2000–2002: Telenovelas and Latin breakthrough

 At a very early age Belinda showed an incredible talent for singing, acting, and writing and shooting home videos.
 At 10 she was cast in her first telenovela, ¡Amigos x Siempre!, produced by Televisa in Mexico, and she was featured on the soundtrack.
 Both show and album became huge successes in Latin America.
 In 2001 she starred in her second telenovela named Aventuras en el Tiempo, also produced by Televisa.
 The series achieved success in Mexico and many Latin-American countries.
 She contributed to the series soundtracks.
 She gained recognition playing twins in Cómplices Al Rescate.
 She toured with the cast in many Latin-American countries with over 160 live shows.
 She recorded two soundtracks for the series and received her first Latin Grammy nomination for her work on one of the soundtracks.
 She didn't return for the series' second season.

-2003–05: Belinda and commercial success
+2003–2005: Belinda and commercial success

-Her international self-titled debut studio album Belinda was released in Mexico by Sony BMG and RCA Records on 5 August 2003.
-The album became a great success in Mexico and throughout Latin America, selling over 0,5 million copies worldwide.
-The album was produced by Rudy Pérez, Graeme Pleeth, Mauri Stern and Robin Barter.
-Six singles were released, including a number of top ten singles: "Lo Siento", "Boba Niña Nice", "Ángel" and "Vivir" which was chosen as the main theme song for Corazones al límite, a soap opera in which she briefly appeared.
-The album itself was re-released several times throughout 2004 and 2005.
+Her self-titled debut studio album, "Belinda," was internationally released in Mexico by Sony BMG and RCA Records on August 5, 2003.
+Garnering significant acclaim and commercial success, the album achieved widespread popularity throughout Mexico and Latin America, selling over half a million copies worldwide.
+The production of the album "Belinda" was helmed by a team of accomplished producers, including Rudy Pérez, Graeme Pleeth, Mauri Stern, and Robin Barter.
+Their collaborative efforts contributed to the sonic landscape and success of the album, showcasing their diverse expertise and musical prowess.
+Six singles were released from the album, among which "Lo Siento", "Boba Niña Nice", "Ángel", and "Vivir" attained positions in the top ten charts.
+"Vivir" notably served as the main theme song for the soap opera "Corazones al límite," in which Belinda made a brief appearance.
+Additionally, the album underwent multiple re-releases during the years 2004 and 2005, further extending its reach and commercial impact.

-In early 2005 she collaborated with Mexican rock band Moderatto on a cover by Timbiriche titled "Muriendo Lento" which peaked at No. 1 in Mexico and was a commercial success.
+In early 2005, Belinda collaborated with the Mexican rock band Moderatto on a cover of the Timbiriche song titled "Muriendo Lento."
+This collaboration soared to the top of the charts in Mexico, claiming the No. 1 spot, and proved to be a commercial triumph, further solidifying Belinda's presence in the music industry.